-Well, the semester has finally ended and I have the entire summer off.
+Well, the semester has finally ended, and I have the entire summer off.
 I would like to laze around the house and relax all summer.
 I will relax, but I have also set some goals for myself.
 I will begin each day with coffee, a blog post, and a morning run.

 I’m very self-disciplined when I need to be and when I want to be.
 I have decided to be very self-disciplined once again.
 I will wake up to a morning cup of coffee to get me started.
 For me, coffee is a stimulant, not a crutch.
 The aroma and that first sip get my creative juices flowing.
 Coffee also prepares my body for my morning run because it’s a diuretic.
 I’ll spare you the details.
-Of course, I have to be very careful not to drink too much or I’ll have to make an unscheduled pit stop and it’s not always easy finding a restroom while on the run.
+Of course, I must be incredibly careful not to drink too much or I’ll have to make an unscheduled pit stop and it’s not always easy finding a restroom while on the run.
 Especially in the morning when most public places are closed.

 The blog post should be easy to write since the first thing I do after I prepare my coffee is turn on the computer.
 I just have to ensure that I don’t check my email or Facebook first.
 These distractions can wait until after I write my blog post while I drink my coffee.
-As I sit alone by my computer with my coffee mug writing my blog post right now, I feel a great satisfaction because I’m doing something I enjoy so much.
+As I sit alone by my computer with my coffee mug writing my blog post right now, I feel great satisfaction because I’m doing something I enjoy so much.
 Well, not the drinking coffee part, but the writing and using my computer.
 Computers have really made it easier for me to write.
 But that’s a post for another day.

 After the coffee and the blog comes the run.
 Running is the one constant throughout my life.
-Running takes up only a small portion of my day, but my whole day has to revolve around the run if I want to get a good run in.
+Running takes up only a small portion of my day, but my entire day must revolve around the run if I want to get a good run in.
 In the 1980s I use to run a lot of miles because I wanted to improve my race times so I could get a running scholarship, but that never materialized.
 Mainly because I developed allergies and/or I over-trained and burned out too soon.
 But I kept running anyway.
 I always managed to run three to six miles several days per week.
 The last couple of years, I consistently ran four and a half miles at least four times per week.

 Then, something took over my running.
 I’m not sure what it was.
 For a few years, I tried to increase my mileage, but I was unsuccessful.
 I would always develop new aches and pains that prevented me from running more than four and a half miles.
 Then, my son Alex started running track.
 I went to every track meet possible.
 When I saw the track meets last year, I felt inspired to run again.
 Suddenly, I started running more miles.
 Not necessarily faster, but certainly more miles.
-In fact, In fact, with each meet that I saw, I was inspired by not only my son, who turned out to be a very good 400-meter runner, but also by the other runners who struggled just to finish with determination.
+In fact, with each track meet that I saw, I was inspired by not only by my son, who turned out to be an exceptionally good 400-meter runner, but also by the other runners who struggled just to finish with determination.
 Slowly, I increased my mileage until I reached nine miles or so.